aishanianandd/grimshire-manor/README.md

 >     - System checks if it's the true criminal and shows win or lose
 >     - Timer/turn limit (loses if runs out of time or turns)
 >
-> Finally, one member from your team needs to submit the Project Group Signups form (link available on Canvas) to provide a link to your team's project repository before the deadline for this porposal phase.
  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
  > * Create an "Epic" (note) for each feature.
 Place these epics in the `Product Backlog` column